score-spec/spec/README.md

 ## ![Score](/docs/images/logo.svg) What is Score?

 Score is an open source, platform-agnostic, container-based workload specification.
-This means you can define your workload once with the _Score Specification_ and then use a _Score Implementation_ CLI to translate it to multiple platforms, such as Helm, Docker Compose or Google Cloud Run.
+This means you can define your workload once with the _Score Specification_ and then use a _Score Implementation_ to translate it to multiple platforms, such as Docker Compose, Kubernetes, Helm or Google Cloud Run.

-In the example below, a `score.yaml` file is executed via [score-compose](https://github.com/score-spec/score-compose/tree/main/examples) to generate a `compose.yaml` file, which allows the user to spin up a container via Docker Compose.
-The same `score.yaml` file is then used to generate a helm `values.yaml` file to be installed onto Kubernetes.
+In the example below, a `score.yaml` file is executed via [score-compose](https://github.com/score-spec/score-compose) to generate a `compose.yaml` file, which allows the user to spin up the workload via Docker Compose.
+The same `score.yaml` file is then run against [score-k8s](https://github.com/score-spec/score-k8s) to generate a `manifests.yaml` file for deployments with Kubernetes.

 ![demo.gif](/docs/images/demo.gif)